Ali1Pali/Multinational-Retail-Data-Centralisation/README.md

 ## Usage

- An example of the full code in use is included in the file `main.py`
+ An example of the full code in use is included in the file `main.py`, and an example of SQL queries is included in the file `data_queries.sql`

  - Use the methods from the DataExtractor class in the `data_extraction.py` file to extract the data

  - Use the methods from the DataCleaning class in the `data_cleaning.py` file to clean the extracted data

   - Use the methods from the DatabaseConnector class in the `database_utils.py` file to extract your credentials then upload the data to a local database

+  - Run any necessary SQL queries in your database

 ## License